Categories

 Here is an IMPORTANT CONCEPTUAL DISTINCTION you should be aware of:

-MS PowerPoint does NOT have SINGLE master pages, like some other applications have (Adobe Captivate or Adobe FrameMaker, let’s say) but a FAMILY of such RELATED master pages called THEMES.
+MS PowerPoint does NOT have SINGLE master pages, like some other applications (Adobe Captivate or Adobe FrameMaker, let’s say) but a FAMILY of such RELATED master pages called THEMES.

 The concept is very much like that of a FONT FAMILY which includes the Regular, Italic, Bold, Symbols, Condensed, etc. versions of the same font.